eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 `org.eclipse.dspace.dcp.vc.type:Member`

-denotes read-only access to the VC type `Member` and may be used to request a VC or VP.
+denotes read-only access to the VC type `Member` and MAY be used to request a VC or VP.

 ##### The `org.eclipse.dspace.dcp.vc.id` Alias